codingupastorm/sc-docs/docs/testing.rst

 The Basics
 ----------

-This section will again reference the `Visual Studio Template <https://www.visualstudio.com/downloads/>`_.
-If you're not using the template, the testing code can be found `here <https://www.visualstudio.com/downloads/>`_.
+This section will again reference the `Stratis Smart Contracts Visual Studio Template <https://marketplace.visualstudio.com/items?itemName=StratisGroupLtd.StratisSmartContractsTemplate>`_.

 The tests inside the template use the ``Microsoft.VisualStudio.TestTools.UnitTesting`` library, so may be familiar to C# developers.
 A brief introduction: